Designer Handbag or a Down Payment?

 Hermès Himalaya Birkin – $350,000

-One handbag could fund a four-year college degree, a wedding, and a down payment on a home—with room to spare.
+One handbag could fund a four-year college degree, childcare, or a down payment on a home, with room to spare.

 Private Jet Round Trip – $50,000